This is my first car.

 I've always judged cars by their engine and drivetrain, and the mechanical beauty of the Suburban came first.
 I was far more interested in upgrading the engine, suspension and drivetrain.
 "Form follows function," I remember proudly stating in defense of the truck's patchwork paint scheme.
 The truck was originally a K10 Silverado but I wanted a heavier drivetrain along with bigger tires.
 The original 6.2L diesel made somewhere around 240 lb-ft of torque, and I think it would have crossed the quarter mile before coaxing its 6,500 lbs to 60 mph.
 It certainly wouldn't turn 35s very well - my aspirational tire size.
 We made a plan to find and swap in axles from a 3/4 ton pickup that was left for dead at the deer lease, regear to 4.10:1, install 4" lift springs and all terrain tires.
 We picked up an intake intended for use on the heavy duty version of the same diesel motor that deleted the EGR and flowed a bit more air.
 So started a hobby.

-It's been a running and driving project vehicle and at 380,000 miles it's something of an heirloom.
+It's been a running and driving project vehicle and with over 400,000 miles it's something of an heirloom.
 Today, the body is the only thing that's still original in that it's what rolled off the St Louis assembly line attached to the frame.
 The rear axle - a 14FF swapped in from that 3/4 ton pickup - is the longest serving mechanical component.
 Following that first project, we would build a new diesel engine with a turbocharger, install more than a few 700R4 automatics, build and swap in a Dana 60 front axle, change gear ratios again, change the transfer case to an NP241, upgrade to crossover steering, convert the accessory drive to serpentine, add hydraulic steering assist, finally switch to a 4L80E, change the transfer case again this time to a Magnum-205, and install a few different front and rear spring combinations that always seemed to come with an increase in tire size.

 Officially classified as an "antique vehicle" by the State of Texas, it sees regular use for projects at home, road trips, camping and offroading, and I do take it to the office from time to time.
 It's fun to drive, and with a 65:1 crawl ratio it does just fine on the trail provided the trail is wide enough.
 I pack a saw.